 Do you need safe and convenient childcare?
 The WCSU Early Learning Center, operated by EdAdvance and accredited by the National Association for the Education of Young Children, offers a high quality, developmentally appropriate early childhood program for children ages 3-5.
 Open year round from 7:30 a.m. to 5:30 p.m.

 For non-urgent calls, contact the WCSU Police at (203) 837-9300 or (203) 837-9303.

 Emergency Notification System

-Western Connecticut State University has deployed an emergency notification system that allows the university to quickly alert those students who have signed up for the free service.
-Notification can be provided via telephone call, SMS message, email or fax to the device of your choice.
-To enroll, go to wcsu.edu/ens/ and follow the instructions to provide us with the contact information of your choice, and we will contact you in case of emergency situations as well as for weather alerts, campus closings, etc. Please be aware that you, and those persons you additionally list, may incur charges for receiving cellphone and text messages sent via the WCSU Emergency Notification System.
+Western Connecticut State University has deployed an emergency notification system that allows the university to quickly alert all students.
+Students will receive an email to their WCSU account inviting them to sign up and can provide us with the contact information of their choice.
+Notification is provided via telephone call, SMS message, email or fax in case of emergency situations as well as for weather alerts, campus closings, etc. Please be aware that you, and those persons you additionally list, may incur charges for receiving cellphone and text messages sent via the WCSU Emergency Notification System.
 For further information and disclaimers, please visit the webpage listed above.

 The university has an emergency telephone system that places the caller in direct contact with a University Police dispatcher.
 These phones are highly visible either in a bright yellow phone box or surround type stainless steel phone with blue strobe light and are located at various places around campus (inside and outside of buildings).
 The phones have a single button operation which, when pushed, will immediately notify the dispatcher of the caller’s location.
 The caller can speak directly into the phone box for hands-free communication.
 Please familiarize yourself with the location of emergency phones on campus.